 Wind turbines extract energy from the wind by capturing the wind’s kinetic energy and converting it into electrical power.
 The wind spins/rotates the turbine blades, which capture the kinetic energy of the wind by transferring the energy into the spinning shaft, converting it into a rotary motion through the shaft driving a generator and making electricity.
-There are two basic designs of wind turbines are horizontal and vertical axis wind turbines.
-Horizontal (or HAWT) are most common, displaying the propellers like a household fan, while the vertical (VAWT) looks more lik egg beater.
+The two basic designs of wind turbines are horizontal and vertical axis wind turbines.
+Horizontal (or HAWT) are most common, displaying the propellers like a household fan, while the vertical (VAWT) looks more like an egg beater.

 Wind speed and size of the blades are the key factors to the available power that can be harvested from the wind.
-The faster the blades spin or the greater the area that is swept by the blades the more extractable en there is.
+The faster the blades spin, or the greater the area swept by the blades, increases the amount of extractable energy.

 Wind Power Origins

 Wind has been used as a power source for thousands of years in the form of sailboats and windmills.
 Somewhere in 500-900 the Persians and Chinese used wind powered grain mills and water pumps.
 The first windmills were four blades and a tail or weathervane to turn into the wind.
 Daniel Halladay is credited with the first manufactured windmill in the US in 1854.
 The first electricity generating wind turbine was invented in 1888 in Cleveland, Ohio by Charles F. Brush.
 Containing 144 wood rotor blades with a 50 foot diameter, the windmill generated 12 kW of power.